Frequently Asked Questions

 -

-This service is for women experiencing anxiety, overwhelm or burnout alongside significant life transitions.
-This may include the psychological impact of motherhood, fertility treatment or baby loss; identity shifts related to career, caregiving or perimenopause; navigating neurodivergence in themselves or their children; and the effects of trauma, past or present.
-Many clients are high-achieving professionals or entrepreneurs who appear to be coping externally while feeling depleted, anxious or overwhelmed internally.
+I offer online therapy for women navigating anxiety, burnout and life transitions.
+This may be as a result of carrying high responsibility; life stage and identity shifts; the psychological impact of motherhood, fertility treatment or baby loss; navigating neurodivergence in themselves or their children; and the effects of trauma, past or present.
+Many women are high-achieving professionals or entrepreneurs who appear to be coping externally while feeling depleted, anxious or overwhelmed internally.

-I offer weekly, depth-oriented online therapy for women who are holding it all together on the inside and feeling overwhelmed on the outside.
-Therapy follows the rhythm of the school year, with defined entry points in Autumn, Winter and Spring.
+I offer weekly online therapy for women who are holding it all together on the inside and feeling overwhelmed on the outside.

 -